17th Annual 100,000 Vertical Foot Challenge

 Contact Email: email@example.com

 Held annually on a Monday in March, the Wildcat Mountain 100,000 Vertical Foot Challenge is a non-race event offering the chance for a limited capacity field of participants the opportunity to ski or ride 100,000 vertical feet in a single day.
-Total funds raised from the previous 14 years of the event have reached over $921,000 directly benefiting Make-A-Wish® New Hampshire and their endeavors.
-OUR GOAL THIS YEAR, in the 15th year of the event is to reach and surpass $1 million in total dollars raised!
+Total funds raised from the previous 16 years of the event have reached OVER $1 million directly benefiting Make-A-Wish ® New Hampshire and their endeavors.
 The event is unique to Wildcat Mountain coupling the accessibility of the Wildcat Express high-speed, summit lift and the ski area’s greater than 2,000 vertical feet.

 Since 1986, Make-A-Wish New Hampshire has enriched the lives of children with life-threatening medical conditions through granting the heartfelt wish of each qualifying child.
-This year the chapter is celebrating 31 years of bringing wishes to life.
 The organization's mission reflects the life-changing impact that a Make-A-Wish experience has on children, families, referral sources, volunteers, donors, sponsors and entire communities.
 For more information, please visit Make-A-Wish New Hampshire .

 Event Rules and Regulations